khulnasoft/AiKit/docs/overview/design/ivy_as_a_framework/ivy_array.rst

         @property
         def shape(self):
-            return ivy.Shape(self._shape)
+            return aikit.Shape(self._shape)

-We can see that the :class:`ivy.Array` class is a simple wrapper around an :class:`ivy.NativeArray` class (such as  :class:`np.ndarray`, :class:`torch.Tensor` etc), stored in the :code:`self._data` attribute.
+We can see that the :class:`aikit.Array` class is a simple wrapper around an :class:`aikit.NativeArray` class (such as  :class:`np.ndarray`, :class:`torch.Tensor` etc), stored in the :code:`self._data` attribute.

-This all makes sense, but the first question you might ask is, why do we need a dedicated :class:`ivy.Array` class at all?
+This all makes sense, but the first question you might ask is, why do we need a dedicated :class:`aikit.Array` class at all?

-Can't we just operate with the native arrays directly such as  :class:`np.ndarray`, :class:`torch.Tensor` etc. when calling ivy methods?
+Can't we just operate with the native arrays directly such as  :class:`np.ndarray`, :class:`torch.Tensor` etc. when calling aikit methods?

 This is a great question, and has a couple of answers with varying importance.
-Perhaps the most important motivation for having a dedicated :class:`ivy.Array` class is the unification of array operators, which we discuss next!
+Perhaps the most important motivation for having a dedicated :class:`aikit.Array` class is the unification of array operators, which we discuss next!

 Unifying Operators
 ------------------

-Let's assume that there is no such thing as the :class:`ivy.Array` class, and we are just returning native arrays from all Ivy methods.
+Let's assume that there is no such thing as the :class:`aikit.Array` class, and we are just returning native arrays from all Aikit methods.

 Consider the code below:

 .. code-block:: python

-    ivy.set_backend(...)
+    aikit.set_backend(...)
-    x = ivy.array([1, 2, 3])
+    x = aikit.array([1, 2, 3])
     x[0] = 0
     print(x)

-Let's first assume we use numpy in the backend by calling :code:`ivy.set_backend('numpy')` in the first line.
+Let's first assume we use numpy in the backend by calling :code:`aikit.set_backend('numpy')` in the first line.
 :code:`x` would then be a :class:`np.ndarray` instance.

 In this case, the code will execute without error, printing :code:`array([0, 2, 3])` to the console.

-Now consider we use JAX in the backend by calling :code:`ivy.set_backend('jax')` in the first line.
+Now consider we use JAX in the backend by calling :code:`aikit.set_backend('jax')` in the first line.
 :code:`x` would then be a :code:`jax.numpy.ndarray` instance.

 The code will now throw the error :code:`TypeError: '<class 'jaxlib.xla_extension.DeviceArray'>' object does not support item assignment.` :code:`JAX arrays are immutable.` :code:`Instead of x[idx] = y, use x = x.at[idx].set(y) or another .at[] method` when we try to set index 0 to the value 0.